The issue: Windows 7 Startup Repair Loop

 Sometimes, you may find no system restore points available or it fails to work.
 System restore points are stored in the corresponding volume, so the restore points become invalid if the volume corrupts.

 If you have created system image backup in advance, you can use the option System Image Recovery to restore your computer.
 This can definitely fix Windows 7 Startup repair loop.
 If, unluckily, none of these methods works, you may consider reinstalling Windows from scratch.
-Therefore, it is very important to create a system image backup in case situations like this.

-You can refer to the steps below to make it:
+Now, you can refer to the steps below to make it:

 1. Download and install this Windows backup and restore tool.